British Journal of Management

 The British Journal of Management is a quarterly peer-reviewed academic journal, which was established by David T. Otley in 1990.
 It is the official journal of the British Academy of Management and is published by Wiley-Blackwell.
-The editors-in-chief are Riikka Sarala (University of North Carolina at Greensboro), Shuang Ren (Queen's University Belfast), and Paul Hibbert (University of Warwick).
+The editors-in-chief are Shuang Ren (Queen's University Belfast) and Soumyadeb Chowdhury (TBS Education).

 The journal covers "empirical, conceptual and methodological articles across the full range of business and management disciplines".
 It publishes occasional special issues on a particular theme.
 The journal does not accept review papers or papers based on surveys of students.
 Review papers are directed to its sister journal, the International Journal of Management Reviews, also published by the British Academy of Management.

 The early history of the journal has been outlined by its second editor-in-chief Gerard P. Hodgkinson.

 Abstracting and indexing

 The journal is abstracted and indexed in: